MainaKamau92/MicrosoftLeapAlert/README.md

 # MicrosoftLeapAlert
-Microsoft leap programme notifier near you
+Microsoft leap programme notifier near you using sendgrid and twilio